10 Reasons to visit the South Island

 9. Queenstown New Zealand

 The scenery around Queenstown is not only gorgeous, but Queenstown itself is built for and around tourism.
-Many adventurous (bungy-jumping, jet-boating, etc.) and less adventurous (hiking, biking, winery, scenic flights, etc.) tours can be booked from Queenstown.
+Many adventurous (bungy-jumping, jet-boating, etc.) and less adventurous (hiking, biking, winery, scenic flights, scenic drives, etc.) tours can be booked from Queenstown.

 10. South Island sheep